 Publicity means getting in front of the people who should be interested in supporting you (either potential clients, supporters, fans or sharers).
 This usually consists of some solid useful content along with some zany fun content that people will love.
 The people who share your content may not be buyers, but they will be necessary to build a platform that gets traffic.
 Although you will be networking and partnering at this stage, I think it’s important not to ask for help (whenever you’re networking, make sure you are offering something of value to others, not asking them to support you).

-dreaming big, leaping before you look, and exposing yourself to new challenges and foreign environments
+dream big, leap before you look, and expose yourself to new challenges

 If you’ve done the first three stages well, at this point you should have something that earns more money than the time and money you’re spending on it.
 At first, that won’t be the case: When you’re starting out, expect to spend a lot of time and money.
 The difference is, you should be building assets – and once you set them up, they should be able to run efficiently and make you a very good income for your time.
 The more you tweak your website or funnel; or marketing efforts we’ve discussed under publicity; the easier it will be to make money.
 That makes your time much more valuable.
 I consider my time-value to be worth at least $100; so no matter what I’m doing, I can stop and say “I could be earning $100, right now.”
 Which translates as a more impactful question: “Would I pay $100 to be doing this right now?”
 If no – then why are you wasting your time?
 Liberty doesn’t mean you can take it easy and coast; it means you can free up your time to work on much more valuable projects.
 Projects that nobody is paying your for; that may not make ‘business sense’ but need to happen anyway.